hkauhanen/pbcm/README.md

 ## Installation

-You can install the current version of pbcm from [GitHub](https://github.com/hkauhanen/pbcm) with:
+You can install the current version of pbcm using `devtools`:

 ``` r
 devtools::install_github("hkauhanen/pbcm")